DomScripts/dom_bikermission/README.md

 <p>It's made to be an extremely configurable script that can work with any roleplay server</p>

-<p> It's made to be a 1 time completed per server restart so if it is completed that's it until server restart</p>

 This resource includes:

 - NPC to start a job